 Dyslexia is a term for a type of learning disorder.
 It’s also a type of learning disability.
 It falls under a category of disability that allows kids to get special education services.

 That category is called specific learning disability.
-It’s one of 13 listed in federal special education law.
+It’s one of 13 categories listed in federal special education law.
 Dyslexia isn’t called out separately on the list.
 But it’s mentioned as an example.

 Many states have added dyslexia to their list of conditions that qualify students for help.
 Some have even passed dyslexia laws.
-And the U.S. Department of Education has specifically advised states to use the term in IEPs, at meetings and in special education evaluations.
+And the U.S. Department of Education has specifically advised states to use the term in IEPs, at meetings, and in special education evaluations.

-Why is dyslexia confused with other learning issues?
+Why is dyslexia confused with other challenges?

 Dysgraphia makes it hard for kids to put words on paper and spell when writing.
 Dyslexia can also cause trouble with spelling and writing.